sushi057/Biggertuna/notes.md

 TODO

-- [ ] Create a working graph with human in the loop
+- [x] Create a working graph with human in the loop
 - [ ] Improve RAG ingestion
 - [ ] Prompt Engineering

+BUGS

+1. Rewriting on feedback agent writes same content to file.